Healthy Start to Your Day

 The black beans present in this recipe are high in folate, fiber, copper, manganese, vitamin B1, protein, and iron, which make them an ideal food source to include at breakfast time.
 Studies have even showed that consuming black beans may help regulate blood sugar due to the high amount of protein and fiber (1).
 Physiologically speaking, being a diabetic or having high blood sugar levels increases a person’s risk of having Diabetic Heart Disease, which may include coronary artery disease, cardiomyopathy, and/or heart failure.
 Lowering blood sugar levels will put less strain on the heart and reduce the risk factors for heart disease, which is why consuming foods such as black beans are important to incorporate into a daily routine.
 Consuming black beans in the morning may help regulate blood sugar levels and keep you feeling your best all day long!

 Black Bean Egg Muffins

 - 6 eggs, large

-- ¾ cup almond milk, or milk of your choice
+- 3/4 cup unsweetened almond milk

-- 1 -15 ounce can refried black beans
+- 1 (15 ounce) can refried black beans

 - 1 cup banana peppers, diced